 Dangberg Home Ranch Historic Park is occasionally closed for a private function or we’re having an event that requires a ticket.
 Otherwise, the park is a public park owned by the local county and is open during daylight hours seven days a week.
 Several buildings are always open when staffed, usually Tuesdays through Sundays.
-If the gate is shut, that’s because there are cattle in the pasture.
-Just open the gate, park inside the fence, and leave the gate how you found it.
+If the gate is shut, that’s because there are cattle in the pasture–just open the gate, park inside the fence, and leave the gate how you found it.
 The access road from the highway crosses private land, so parking along the road is not permitted.
 The 1875 barn, corral and deteriorating brick slaughterhouse (danger!) are also on private land.
 Please do not trespass.

 Amenities The park is undeveloped, but toilets and picnic tables are available.
-Sidewalks are limited and the ground could be muddy in wet weather.
+Sidewalks are limited and the ground can be muddy in wet weather.
 Non-motorized wheelchairs are permitted inside the ranch house, but motorized wheelchairs are prohibited due to weight restrictions and limited turning areas.

 Other Buildings You can also see inside the “stone cellar” (built 1870), laundry house (1906), and carriage house (built 1917).
-Our museum store is in the garage by the garden.
-There’s a great selection of jewelry, gifts and books on Nevada history.
+The park’s store is in the garage by the garden, with a selection of jewelry, gifts, souvenirs, and books on Nevada history.

 Picnicking and Recreation Bring a picnic and enjoy the views of the Carson Range and majestic Jobs Peak from the park’s back lawn.
 There’s plenty of space for games.